-- have or have had depression, mood problems, or suicidal thoughts or
+- have or have had depression, mood problems, or suicidal thoughts or behavior.

+- have or have had seizures.

 - have a history of drug abuse.

 - have breathing problems.

 - have any other medical conditions.

 - are pregnant or plan to become pregnant.

 - It is not known if HORIZANT will harm your unborn baby.
-Talk to your healthcare provider if you are pregnant or plan to become pregnant you should take HORIZANT while you are pregnant.
+Talk to your healthcare provider if you are pregnant or plan to become pregnant while taking HORIZANT.
+You and your healthcare provider will decide if you should take HORIZANT while you are pregnant.

 - are breastfeeding or plan to breastfeed.
 Your body turns HORIZANT into another drug (gabapentin) that passes into your milk.
 It is not known if this can harm your baby.
 You and your healthcare provider should decide if you will take HORIZANT or breastfeed.

 - drink alcohol.